Oman Investment Fund: Strategy and objectives

-Given the Oman Investment Fund's imperative to generate above average-returns through long-term investments, it has shown a particular interest in emerging industries within Oman, as well as markets with promising growth potential.
-It has shown a preference for high-growth emerging markets, such as India, where Oman has historical trading ties.
+The fund had a particular interest in emerging industries within Oman, as well as markets with promising growth potential.
+It had preference for high-growth emerging markets, such as India, where Oman has historical trading ties.

 Governance

-The fund's sole shareholder is the Government of the Sultanate of Oman.
+The fund's sole shareholder is the Government of Oman.
 It is overseen by Financial Affairs and Energy Resources Council and the Ministry of Finance of Oman.